The Downtown West Orange Alliance will pay ½ the cost of a promo web video for your downtown business!

 Why are we supporting online video for our businesses?
 Because online video has proven to be a hugely effective tool in driving purchase decisions.
 In fact, web video is so effective that Entrepreneur.com included “creating a video” in their list of 10 New Year resolutions for small businesses.
 And when you look at the numbers you begin to understand why.

-We have partnered with a local online video production company, Vidoovy.com, who will not only create these videos but distribute them through multiple free video hosting sites including Youtube, Google Places, Metacafe, Daily Motion and the West Orange Patch.
+We have partnered with a local online video production company, Vidoovy.com, that will not only create these videos but distribute them through multiple free video hosting sites including YouTube, Google Places, Metacafe, Daily Motion and West Orange Patch.
 They will also create tags and descriptions for your video to increase search engine optimization so that potential customers will find your video when searching online.
 Click here to see the video that Vidoovy.com produced for Schneider Hardware.

-Call Executive Director Denise Esposito today at 973-325-4109 and be one of the first downtown businesses to take advantage of this exciting opportunity.
+Call Executive Director Megan Brill today at 973-325-4109 and be one of the first downtown businesses to take advantage of this exciting opportunity.
 Click here to download a flyer.

 Programs for Downtown Businesses: